pavlokurochka/data-engineering-zoomcamp2024-project2/README.md

 ------

 I hope you like it.
+If you do, maybe a star for the project would be nice 😀.

 If you have any questions about the project, face any problems while following along, or have a suggestion for me, feel free to comment or drop me a DM on  [Linkedin](https://www.linkedin.com/in/kurochka/).

 ### Special thanks